-Regardless of whether a city allows BBQs on balconies, condominium corporations can prohibit them.
+Regardless of whether your city allows BBQs on balconies, condominium corporations can prohibit them.
 Such prohibition can be found either in the corporation’s declaration or in its rules.
 Indeed, boards may adopt rules to promote the safety, security and welfare of occupants or to prevent unreasonable interference with the use and enjoyment of the common elements and units of the corporation.
 BBQing on a balcony can represent both a hazard and a disturbance to neighbours.

-Some corporations allow the use of electric BBQs only, while newer corporations allow combustion BBQs by having them directly hooked into the building’s natural gas supply.
+Some corporations allow the use of electric BBQs only, while newer corporations allow combustion BBQs directly hooked into the building’s natural gas supply.
 Finally, other corporations may prohibit BBQs all together.
 Some of them do it to prevent smoke and smell disturbance between neighbours, others because their insurance policy will not permit it.
 It is important to verify your corporation’s position on this.

 Other provincial regulations

 Having stated the above, keep in mind that propane fuelled BBQs are regulated by the Technical Standards and Safety Authority (“TSSA”), which provides the following requirements: